Are you ready for tax season? The students at Widener University are but they need your help!

-Every dollar you give will go directly towards our mission.
+Every dollar you give goes directly towards our mission.
 All administrative costs are covered by other resources.
-Help the fundraising effort to change lives, one student at a time.
-Donate now!
+Help the fundraising effort to change lives, one student and one community at a time.
+Please, donate now!

-Thank you to all who have donated.
+Thank you to everyone who has donated to date.
+Your gift matters.
 Read on to learn about the students you've helped so far.
-Together, we are making a difference - one student at a time.
+Together, we are making a difference.

-Arielys is a rising Psychology major in her sophomore year at Widener University.
-With an Elsie Project grant, she was able to get a Dell laptop, 24" monitor, wireless keyboard, mouse, HDMI cables, a printer, and a TI-89 calculator for statistics class!
+Arielys is a rising Psychology major at Widener University.
+With an Elsie Project grant, she was able to get a Dell laptop, 24" monitor, wireless keyboard, mouse, HDMI cables, a printer, and a TI-89 calculator to help make it possible to attend college and keep up with her rigorous studies.

 William, a 17-year-old who headed to Millersville University in January 2021, asked for "anything for college" on his Christmas list.
 The Elsie Project answered the call and purchased him a new laptop to help him on his educational journey.